aciccarello/ciccarello.me/caw.md

           src: https://macaulaylibrary.org/asset/576149141/embed
           caption: Can it perch on a bird feeder?
       - id: medium
-        title: "Medium"
+        title: 'Medium'
-        hint: Larger than a robin but less than a medium-hawk sized
+        hint: Larger than a robin but smaller than a medium-sized hawk
-        reason: Overall size looked right for American Crow.
+        reason: Crows are larger than most songbirds, but not compared to most raptors
         score:
           crow: 2
           raven: 0